josephresch/BayesianCDM/README.md

 ## Working with Repository

-To replicate the results in the manuscript or run the extended TDCM model on new data, see the main R script in the repository and refer to simulated/empirical data examples.
+To replicate the results in the manuscript or run the extended TDCM model on new data, see the main R script in source code and refer to simulated/empirical data examples.